 Phase 2: In 2020, 2.69 mile long multi-use path was constructed.
 The pathway begins at the termination of Phase 1, near the Strike Zone Pavilion, and runs eastwardly to terminate at Hospital Road where it is to connect to the proposed Kochville Township Path.
 This extension links us to the greater Great Lakes Bay Regional Trail.

 Funding: With non-motorized trails becoming a key feature of growing communities, funding for these projects has expanded greatly throughout the years.
 Phase 1 was funded by Federal Grants, State Grants, and Township Funds.
 Phase 2 was funded by the MDNR Natural Resource Trust Fund, Great Lakes Bay Regional Trail Alliance, Iron Belle Trail Foundation, and Tittabawassee Township.

-Check back soon for interactive maps, family activities, and environmental/nature information.
+Check back soon for interactive maps and environmental/nature information.

 145 South 2nd Street